Opticcss/Opticcss.github.io/_posts/2021-07-22-Few-shot Learning (FSL) for Semantic Segmentation (SS).md

 ## **2. Methodological Approaches**

 ​	Corresponding algorithms/method to handling the semantic segmentation task are noted below in detail.
+These methods have achieved relatively high precision and generalization ability for semantic segmentation in FSL.
+Some of the commonly used data sets applicable to FSS are also largely fixed.
+Next, this field may need more suggestive methods with lower computational complexity and more sparse annotations to further improve its performance in applications.

 ### **2.1. co-FCN**